-As previously reported, the FERC issued an order on June 18, 2018 directing Footprint Power LLC and Footprint Power Salem Harbor Operations LLC (collectively, "Footprint") to show cause why they should not (i) be found to have violated the ISO-NE Tariff and FERC regulations by submitting what Enforcement Staff has concluded were false and misleading supply offers for, and by failing to report the fuel status and related operational status of, Salem Harbor Unit 4 in June and July of 2013; and as a result (ii) disgorge \$2.05 million in CSO payments and be assessed a \$4.2 million civil penalty.
+As previously reported, the FERC issued an order100 on June 18, 2018 directing Footprint Power LLC and Footprint Power Salem Harbor Operations LLC (collectively, "Footprint") to show cause why they should not (i) be found to have violated the ISO-NE Tariff and FERC regulations by submitting what Enforcement Staff has concluded were false and misleading supply offers for, and by failing to report the fuel status and related operational status of, Salem Harbor Unit 4 in June and July of 2013; and as a result (ii) disgorge \$2.05 million in CSO payments and be assessed a \$4.2 million civil penalty.
 Enforcement Staff alleged that from June 26 through July 25, 2013, Footprint submitted supply offers that Unit 4 could not satisfy because Salem Harbor lacked usable fuel, and failed to report to ISO-NE that Salem Harbor's lack of usable fuel reduced Unit 4's output capabilities and availability as a capacity resource.
 In addition, Staff alleged that Footprint omitted material information from and/or misrepresented the fuel status of Salem Harbor and related operational status of Unit 4 in its communications with ISO-NE.
 On July 13, Footprint submitted a "Notice of De Novo Election", which requires the FERC to institute an action in the appropriate United States district court for a de novo review of the matter should the FERC assess civil penalties that Footprint fails to pay within 60 days.
 Following a FERC-granted extension of time to answer, Footprint filed its answer on August 2.
-Enforcement's response, pursuant to an August 23 notice of extension of time, is now due on or before September 19.
-This matter is pending before the FERC.